openedx/open-edx-proposals/oeps/architectural-decisions/oep-0058-arch-translations-management.rst

 * Upgrading from a bot (machine user) to an app/workflow is recommended by GitHub and makes the translation process more open source.
 * The GitHub Transifex Integration App is developed and supported by Transifex
-* The Github Transifex App is very simple to configure and with many options.
+* The Github Transifex App is very simple to configure and has many options.
 We can set Transifex Projects to automatically upload/download translation files from a repository once the translations are reviewed and accepted.
 * Transifex only allows a one-to-one relationship between repositories and Transifex